 All requests that contain a payload (POST, PUT, PATCH) require an additional header:

-The first step in segmentation is to define a segment, represented in a construct called a segment definition.
+The first step in segmentation is to define a segment definition.
 A segment definition is an object that encapsulates a query written in Profile Query Language (PQL).
 This object is also called a PQL predicate.
-PQL predicates define the rules for the segment based on conditions related to any record or time series data you supply to Real-Time Customer Profile.
+PQL predicates define the rules for the segment definition based on conditions related to any record or time series data you supply to Real-Time Customer Profile.
 See the PQL guide for more information on writing PQL queries.

 You can create a new segment definition by making a POST request to the

-For a detailed explanation on how to define a segment, please read the segment definition developer guide.
+For a detailed explanation on how to define a segment definition, please read the segment definition developer guide.

 As you develop your segment definition, you can use the estimate and preview tools within Real-Time Customer Profile to view summary-level information to help ensure you are isolating the expected audience.
 Estimates provide statistical information on a segment definition, such as the projected audience size and confidence interval.
 Previews provide paginated lists of qualifying profiles for a segment definition, allowing you to compare the results against what you expect.